surveycto/slider-label/README.md

 # More resources
 -__Test form__
 You can find a form definition in this repo here: [extras/sample_form](https://github.com/SurveyCTO-field-plug-ins/slider-label/blob/master/extras/sample_form/slider_label_sample.xlsx).
-This form will help you create a sample form to test the functionality of the plugin.
+This form will help you create a sample form to test the functionality of the field plug-in.

 -__Developer documentation__
-The plugin uses [Slider Pips](https://simeydotme.github.io/jQuery-ui-Slider-Pips/#styling-circles) which you can use for further customization
-More instructions for developing and using field plug-ins can be found here: https://github.com/surveycto/Field-plug-in-resources
+This field plug-in uses [Slider Pips](https://simeydotme.github.io/jQuery-ui-Slider-Pips/#styling-circles) which you can use for further customization.
+More instructions for developing and using field plug-ins can be found [here](https://github.com/surveycto/Field-plug-in-resources).